lzeke/ARobotCar/README.md

 - fvad: for Voice Activity Detection: https://github.com/dpirch/libfvad
 - sndfile: used by fvad for audio file read/write.
 It is part of the libsndfile1 and libsndfile-dev packages
 - googlespeechtotext: my own library encapsulating google's speech-to-text API.
 When we compile google's speech-to-text library, the loader takes a long time, therefore, I separated it out into my own library to save compile time.

+If you have questions/comments, send email to: laszlo.zeke@gmail.com